Rixter21/ofo-redo/design.md

    - Implemented retry mechanism before unregistering
    - Enhanced error handling for network failures
    - More detailed logging for troubleshooting
+   - **New in v1.4**: Increased initial delay from 5 to 10 seconds
+   - **New in v1.4**: Improved retry mechanism with 5 attempts and exponential backoff
+   - **New in v1.4**: More lenient validation of server status during checks

 ### Exclusions